Last Updated on August 22, 2021 by Nazmin Sarker

-Mussels in white wine recipe are sold fresh the shells.
+Mussels in white wine cream sauce are sold fresh the shells.
 Buy them from a reliable fish market or gather them fresh only when in season in your particular area.
 (They could be toxic if eaten out of season.)

 - 900g (2 lb) fresh mussels